Combined Military Services Museum

 The Combined Military Services Museum in Maldon, Essex, was opened on 5 July 2004.
-It was set up by Richard Wooldridge to house a personal collection he had created over many years.
+Richard Wooldridge set it up to house a personal collection he had created over many years.
 A charity was established in 1996 to facilitate the funding of a museum building.
 A suitable property was found in 2001, a former bonded warehouse in Maldon.
 This underwent considerable modification to suit its new purpose.
-In the period of setting up the museum, the initial collection was expanded by donations and acquisitions.
+During the period of setting up the museum, the initial collection was expanded by donations and acquisitions.
 In 2007, a National Lottery grant was given to extend the museum to house the Donnington Historic Weapons Collection.
 These works were completed in November 2008.